starkfell/100DaysOfIaC/articles/day.38.building.a.practical.yaml.pipeline.part.2.md

-# Day XX - Practical Guide for YAML Build Pipelines in Azure DevOps - Part 2
+# Day 38 - Practical Guide for YAML Build Pipelines in Azure DevOps - Part 2

 *This is the second post on how to build your Azure DevOps Pipeline using YAML.
 If you haven't read **[Part 1](./day.35.building.a.practical.yaml.pipeline.part.1.md)** already, start there first.*